ivantraparic/StarkBroadeningMLApproach/README.md

 Complete code is given in the file MLModel.py

+Our final dataset used is given in MLData.csv

 After importing of all libraries that are needed, we created a class TransitionFinding in order to find wanted spectral transition from database, in order to show regularities on graph.
 This is the sole purpose of this class

 After definition of the class we proceeded with data cleaning, where the steps are clearly visible.